ASKnetCommunity/ASKsek-Launched-in-Bor-Town/README.md

 These different hubs have different methodologies of approaching problems that affect their communities, in very unique and innovative ways just like the ASKsek that seeks to provide access to tools and materials and reagents (Lab equipment) in mobile kit that can be accessed by over 7 schools in the town suffering a dare need to laboratory equipment to enhance the learning of science subjects in these schools.

-This project is supported by r0g Agency for development and Critical transformation, with funds from BMZ

 **Testimonials**

 ![20220316_105652#1](https://user-images.githubusercontent.com/56886935/158629992-89d4e8e9-a21a-4161-b708-960d950aa42d.jpg)